Ask a Question

 Riding: No riding.

-You should aim to arrive in Albania during the morning (no later than 2.30 pm).
+You should aim to arrive in Albania during the morning (no later than 14:00).
 A transfer will meet all riders at Tirana airport and take you the 220km to Gjirokaster town, a journey of c.
 3 hours.
-There will be time to settle into your room at the traditional hotel in the historical centre of Gjirokaster before meeting for lunch (to own account; provided you arrive early enough).
+There may be time to settle into your room at the traditional hotel in the historical centre of Gjirokaster before meeting for lunch (to own account; provided you arrive early enough).
 In the afternoon you will be able to explore the town, perhaps visiting the bazaar, Gjirokaster castle, the church, mosque or Enver Hoxha's house.
-We would recommend buying a local map as during dinner your hosts will discuss the route with you and you may like to mark it.
+We would recommend buying a local map as during dinner your hosts will discuss the route with you and you may like to mark where you will be riding..
 Dinner will be taken at a traditional restaurant and the guides will be on hand to fully brief you for the week ahead.

 Day 2